cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_5_notes.md

 - System had CRE as cargo, allowing for visualization of RFP in reportor cells if CRE is properly exported and imported
   - Saw efficiency rates of 50%

+Overall: Highly-engineered system that has potential research use (and the fusogen angle is obviously a therapeutic modality of interest for many groups) but it's too far from biology for our purposes

 ## Regulatory T cell subsets in autoimmunity, immune organoids, and analyzing T cell responses at scale

 **Mark Davis, Stanford**